tim-hanke/hashnode-backups/cl14ii92s043mbynv3fw286j8.md

 This is because of a difference in how JavaScript treats its primitive types, like number and string, and its non-primitive types, like arrays and objects.
 This is often referred to as "by value" and "by reference".

-As an example, you can think of a number variable "holding" the number you assign to it, but an array variable "holding" directions to where to find the actual array.
+As a metaphor, you can think of a number variable "holding" the number you assign to it, but an array variable "holding" directions to where to find the actual array.

 So, when you assign `myNumber` to `myNewNumber`, what gets put in `myNewNumber` is the value 42.